Using computer controlled technology in servicing cutters and saw blades

 Topic Overview

-Saw doctoring is a specialised skill within tooling technology that focuses on the maintenance, repair, and optimisation of saw blades used in industrial cutting applications.
-This topic covers the fundamental principles of saw geometry, including tooth shape, set, and gullet design, as well as the techniques for sharpening, tensioning, and balancing blades.
-Understanding saw doctoring is essential for ensuring cutting efficiency, prolonging blade life, and maintaining safety in manufacturing environments.
+Saw doctoring is a specialised skill within tooling technology focused on the maintenance, repair, and optimisation of saw blades used in woodworking, metalworking, and other industrial cutting applications.
+This unit covers the fundamental principles of saw geometry, including tooth shape, set, and gullet design, as well as the practical techniques for sharpening, tensioning, and balancing blades to ensure precise, efficient, and safe cutting.
+Students learn to identify common faults such as wobble, burning, or poor finish, and apply corrective measures using tools like anvils, hammers, and grinders.

 Key Concepts